Why Trust OMD?

 North Carolina State University

-This degree must be completed within six years with no absence longer than one year.
-Admission requires an exam score from the GRE, an accredited bachelor’s degree in computer or electrical engineering, letters of recommendation, and a 3.25 GPA (though 3.0 may be considered).
-Students work with an academic advisor to create a plan for their graduate work.
+The degree must be completed within six years, with no absence longer than one year.
+Admission requires a GRE score, an accredited bachelor’s degree in computer or electrical engineering, and other standard application materials.

 Boston University

-Boston University offers an online MS in computer engineering consisting of 32 credits with the rest being chosen electives.
-Students can specialize in either computer communications and networks, hardware and computer architecture, software, or cybersecurity.
+Boston University’s online MS in Computer Engineering consists of 32 credits, with a significant portion made up of chosen electives.
+Students can specialize in computer communications and networks, hardware and computer architecture, software, or cybersecurity.

 Georgia Tech

-Georgia Tech offers an MS in electrical and computer engineering online consisting of 30 credits.
-Students need a bachelor’s degree, letters of recommendation, and a 3.0 GPA to apply.
+Georgia Tech’s online MS in Electrical and Computer Engineering is another 30-credit option, requiring a bachelor’s degree, letters of recommendation, and a 3.0 GPA to apply.

 Why Earn an Online Master’s in Computer Engineering?